What are the lessons I learned from my birth experience?

 Later on, helping other pregnant women and new mothers – especially those who are far from home and don’t have a support system to rely on – became my mission.

-Some of the things I learned from my birth experience:
+Things I learned from my birth experience:

 1. Do some research and have a positive mindset